fhir-fli/pocket-fhir/README.md

 ## All of this is based on the fabulous [PocketBase](https://pocketbase.io/), but designed for FHIR®

-## Branches
-1. local - this is a branch that just contains the src files and the executable.
-2. local-docker - essentially just the same as local except that it runs in docker.
-3. gcp - how to run it in gcp's cloud run, based on [Rody Davis's](https://rodydavis.com/posts/pocketbase-cloudrun) version

 ### Local Run
 - Generate: ```$ ./generate_local.sh``` - this will also start the server the first time
 - After that, you can just do: ```$ ./pocketfhir serve```